ComputationalGenomics/LSM/ReadME.md

 ## Output

-The LSM produces an output directory as specified in the parameters file with all results.
-Each subsampling run indicated by the *startIndex* and *endIndex* with a separate folder *Run[XXX]*.
-Pickle objects containing the HB objects and computed distances are created for each patient as well as a compiled pickle object of all the patients.
-A cross run comparison is performed and the top HB from each run is compiled into a single *CrossComparisonWithinHB***.pkl*.
-Finally the consensus graph is output into the folder *ConsensusDirectedNetwork_lesionOrdering*.
-HTML graph objects for the simplified and detailed networks are generated.
+The LSM produces an output directory as specified in the parameters file with the final consensus results.
+The parameters file is copied into the output directory. *ConsensusDirectedNetwork_lesionOrdering* contains the consensus shedding results.
-In addition, CSV files describing the graph topology per patient are output.
+PNG graph images for the simplified and detailed networks are produced.
+In addition, CSV files describing the graph topologies as well as network files to ease import into other graphing packages are provided.

 If the LSM is run in the longitudinal mode, then all output files are keyed by the specific cfDNA sample ID being analyzed.

-If the LSM is run in simulation mode then all simulated runs for a given *simRunIndex* are output into folder *SimRun[XXX]*, including *Run[XXX]* and *ConsensusDirectedNetwork_lesionOrdering*.
+If the LSM is run in simulation mode then all simulated runs for a given *simRunIndex* are output into folder *SimRun[XXX]*.
+This folder also contains a pickle object of the simulated clinical data and CSV of simulated MAF data for the respective simulation. *ConsensusDirectedNetwork_lesionOrdering* is created within each.

 <!-- CONTACT -->
 ## Contact